ZackAshM/BEACON-Analysis/README.md

     * Contains calibration and information for the scintillator array and RF antenna array.
 2. **config.py**
     * Header module containing global variables defining a configuration for the analysis.
+    * NOTE!!!
+This file may contain outdated variables, or may be missing variables that previous files refer to.
+It is up to the user to update this file as needed.

 ### scripts
 Contains macros for using the analysis package.